 King County’s Department of Community and Human Services is the Coordinating Entity for CEA.
 For more information, please visit the King County CEA page.
 For the most recent CEA updates, visit the King County CEA updates page.

 As a part of the implementation of Coordinated Entry for All (CEA), All Home and King County have committed to a quarterly evaluation of CEA data for the purposes of continuous improvement and system accountability.
-The evaluation framework was developed with the All Home Data and Evaluation Sub-Committee and the evaluation is conducted by the King County Performance Measurement and Evaluation team.
+The evaluation framework was developed with the All Home System Performance Committee and the evaluation is conducted by the King County Performance Measurement and Evaluation team.